 Cross trailing leg over the leading leg and return to neutral stance.
-Repeat with trailing leg crossing behind the leading leg (in which you hold a position for a period of time) is best when performed AFTER a run or other aerobic activities.
+Repeat with trailing leg crossing behind the leading leg.

 Knee High Hug

 As you walk forward, bring one knee up to your chest, pulling it close with your hands.
 Alternate legs as you continue to walk forward.
 Perform 10 repetitions on each leg.
 Repeat the exercise walking backward.
 Perform 10 repetitions on each leg.